jojonas/jojonas.github.io/content/posts/arduino-ghidra-intro/index.md

 }
 ```

-In this case, we've come close enough to the original code to understand what
+In this case, we've come close enough to the original code to understand what it's doing - use `counter` to loop over all values from 0 to 126 and print the decimal, hexadecimal, octal and binary representation of each character.
-it's doing.

 ### Cross-Referencing an ELF